ehlesp/smallab-k8s-pve-guide/G008 - Host hardening 02 ~ Alternative administrator user.md

 In conclusion, creating a `pam` realm's user in Proxmox VE always implies two basic steps:

 1. **Creating the user** directly in the node at the Debian OS level.
-2. **Enabling it in the Proxmox VE user management**, either through the web console or by the shell commands PVE also provides for this and other administrative tasks.
+2. **Enabling it in the Proxmox VE user management**, either through the web console or by the shell commands Proxmox VE also provides for this and other administrative tasks.

+> [!NOTE]
-With just one standalone node, creating one or two very particular system users is no big deal.
-In a cluster, you would need to automate this via shell scripting or some other tools.
+> **With just one standalone node, creating one or two very particular system users is no big deal**\
+> However, in a cluster you would need to automate this via shell scripting or some other tools.

 ## Creating a new system administrator user for a Proxmox VE node

-Here you're about to create an alternative, and a bit safer, administrator user for your system to use instead of `root`.
+Here you are about to create an alternative, and a bit safer, administrator user for your system to use instead of `root`.

 In a normal Linux-based server, you would just create a standard user and then give it `sudo` privileges.
-But such user also has to hold a certain role and concrete privileges within your Proxmox VE platform Those privileges are security concerns at the PVE's `Datacenter` level, not just of any particular PVE node.
+But such user also has to hold a certain role and concrete privileges within your Proxmox VE platform.
+Those privileges are security concerns at the PVE's `Datacenter` level, not just of any particular PVE node.

 So, you'll need to perform a number of steps to create a new administrative user in your Proxmox VE's `pam` realm.

 ### Creating the user with sudo privileges in Debian

 1. Open a terminal as `root`.
-Then create a user called, for instance, `mgrsys` with the `adduser` command.
+Then create a user called, for instance, `mgrsys` with the `adduser` command:

     ~~~sh
     $ adduser mgrsys